Policies, Safeguarding & GDPR

 Hanford have a number of policies in place which guide the school day to day.
 These policies help inform the actions of all individuals involved with the school.
 We aim to ensure the girls at Hanford are given every opportunity to discover where they can excel while beginning to develop the knowledge and life skills essential for a happy and successful life, in a safe, secure and enjoyable environment.

 These policies ensure and endorse the well-being of all children, staff, volunteers and everyone who is connected to Hanford.
 They provide consistency amongst staff, parents and children.
-To view all our policies in more detail please click on the PDF link panel on the side of this page where you can download these policies and read them in full.
+To view all our policies in more detail please click on the PDF link panel on this page where you can download these policies and read them in full.

 Safeguarding is the action taken to promote the welfare of children and protect them from harm, abuse and maltreatment.
 To prevent harm to their health and development ensuring that children grow up with the provision of safe effective care.
 At Hanford every member of staff regularly attends Safeguarding training and there is a robust internal and external structure in place to promote child safety and to raise concerns.
 All staff have Staff also have a summary leaflet and card with key contact details which are as follows: